 As you may have noticed, the amount of heating needed for each square foot in any climate zone or region is given as a range, such as 35-40 BTUs for Zone 2.
 This range is provided to account for a number of variables, such as how well the home is insulated.

-We asked Headwaters Construction Inc, a Sacramento commercial construction company, about insulation.
-They said that proper insulation is key to keeping the heat inside.
+Proper insulation is key to keeping the heat inside.
 If, for example, your home has large windows and isn’t properly insulated, the higher number will be the right one to use in your calculations.

 However, if you have a newer home with modern windows that provide a high degree of insulation, then the lower number in the range is the more appropriate one to use.